clover/remote-pay-cloud/README.md

 ```

 ## Typescript
-This shows how you can make a connection using typescript in the browser to a Clover device using the Network Pay Display.
+This section demonstrates how you can make a connection to a Clover device using typescript in the browser and the Network Pay Display app.

 ### At a Glance

-#### Make a sale.
+#### Make a sale
 ```
 var $ = require('jQuery');
 import * as Clover from 'remote-pay-cloud';